danielmeinert/objectcreator/README.md

 Welcome to the project page of the OpenRCT2 Object Creator.
 This program is a newly developed editor that is supposed to replace Dr. J's object editor that accompanied the RCT custom scenery object (CSO) community for about 20 years.

 ## Installation Release Version
 Just download the provided setup file and install the program.
-Upon first opening you need to give your OpenRCT2 installation path if you want to open `.parkobj` files that use the `.LGX` sprite storage.
+Upon first opening you need to give your OpenRCT2 installation path, that is the folder, in which there is the folder `bin/` that contains `openrct2.exe.
+This is only needed if you want to open `.parkobj` files that refer to `.DAT` files' sprites in their json, i.e. mainly the converted `.parkobj`-files from OpenRCT2.
 There will be a `config.json` file stored in `AppData/Roaming/Object Creator` that saves all your settings given.
 Alternatively you can download the packed zip file and unpack it anywhere you want.
 Note that this way you cannot open `.parkobj` files automatically via double-click.
 There is also an update check included that asks you to update the program whenever there is a new version on github.
 When you update this way note that the update gets installed via the installer.

 ## Current State of Development
 The program is currently under constant development.
-With the current version you are able to edit and create any type of Small Scenery object.
-Large Scenery and further object types are planned for the future.
+With the current version you are able to edit and create any type of Small Scenery and Large Scenery object.
+Further object types are planned for the future.

 ## Feedback and Contributing
 You can contribute and give feedback either through the Issues in this github or join the New Object Creator discord: [https://discord.gg/GHCP2K7d](https://discord.gg/rmdeTmKWbh)